mhanberg/blog/_posts/2018-10-23-reducers-exploring-state-management-in-react.md

 [![Edit zrww3wp57m](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/zrww3wp57m)

 Here our `reduce` function resolves to a switch statement which delegates according to certain messages.
-We call this function in two places; we call it directly to initialize our component state and we call it in our `dispatch` function to allow our event handlers to dynamically pass messages.
+We call this function in two places: directly in our `state` initializer to bootstrap our component and in our `dispatch` function to allow our event handlers to dynamically pass messages.

 Unlike the function you pass to `Array.prototype.reduce`, our reduce only returns the changes to state and not the entire new state.
 This is because we only pass changes to `this.setState`.